linviaz/foxie/docs/about.md

 > Verba Volat, Scripta Manent.

-This website is about Learning created by real human with blood and flesh, hosted by AWS (robots controlled by some other humans).
+This website is about Learning created by real human.

 ![foxie2](../../../2.jpg)